About Clare: Stand-up, Acting, Writing, Theatre and Talks

 For Mosaic Housing Association, Clare produced a short play addressing issues concerning older tenants.
 Areas covered in this piece included Housing Associations’ communication with older tenants: Provision of aids and adaptations in older people’s homes: Minimalisation of disruption when repairs are carried out in older people’s homes.

 For Age Concern, National AGM Clare, in partnership with Women And Theatre Company, wrote a short play addressing issues such as images of older people in the media, grey power, the financial and emotional costs of nursing home provision, older people and sexuality and older people and their transport needs.

-Over the last few years there has been an increasing demand for Clare to appear at conferences, universities and LGBT organisations and give various talks on certain subjects that she has been researching and then writing about.
+Over the last few years there has been an increasing demand for Clare to appear at conferences, universities, law firms, housing associations and many LGBTQ organisations and staff groups, to present talks on various subjects she researched for her plays.
 All her talks contain theatrical segments from the relevant plays and films to which they relate.
-She has also given talks at conferences on Diversity.
-Bookings for Clare’s talk can also contain a screening of the relevant DVD of each project.

 Some previous talks by Clare have been presented at: